-The Company Secretary is the Chief Financial Officer of the ALS.
+The Company Secretary is the Research and Policy Officer of the ALS.

-The Chairperson of the Board of Directors is elected on a rotational basis by a majority vote of Directors for a three-year period.
-A new Chairperson Ms Iris White was elected on 2 September 2011, replacing Mr Gary Oliver.
-The next election will be held in 2014.
+The Chairperson of the Board of Directors is elected by a majority vote of Directors for a three-year period.
+The next election will be held in 2017.

 Directors attend Board meetings at least four times per year.
 Two meetings are held in Sydney, and two are held outside Sydney in different regional settings.